huiwoni/CVPR2024-VizWiz-Challenge/README.md

 ## Structure of Project

 This project contains several directories.
-Their roles are listed as follows:

 Please note that the dataset is 8900 images.

 + ./best_cfgs: the best config files for each dataset and algorithm are saved here.